JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 _(annotated expression also includes `subsumed` check)_

 In essence, this is all that is special about type annotations.
-Most of the work and complexity is about `subsumed` relation to make the type system more expressive: it is concerned with higher-rank types.
+Most of the work and complexity is about `subsumed` relation to make the typesystem more expressive: it is concerned with higher-rank types.
 We can substitute all occurrences of `subsumed` constraint for the unification predicate and get a usual STLC with simple type annotations, that must be equivalent to inferred types everywhere.

-The following discussion is mostly concerned with a description of aspects of the type system and less so with Code Rules.
+The following discussion is mostly concerned with a description of aspects of the typesystem and less so with Code Rules.

 #### Higher-Rank Polymorphism